spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/CodeGenDocs/0-overview.md

 # Modular code generator overview

-The modular code generator is responsible for finding schema across a project's packages, and executing code generation jobs defined for found schema.
+The modular code generator is responsible for finding schema across a project's packages, and executing code generation jobs defined for that schema.

-In addition to those explicitly defined in the GDK tools configuration, the code generator finds all `.schema` directories within packages used by your Unity project.
+In addition to schema sources explicitly defined in the GDK tools configuration, the code generator finds all `.schema` directories within packages used by your Unity project.

 Aside from schema, the modular code generator has several key elements: